chanzuckerberg/czi-oss-training/02-participating-in-oss/04-good-corporate-oss-citizen.md

 These standards are usually documented in the community, developer, or contributor sections of the project's documentation.
 Corporate-sponsored individual contributors should familiarize themselves with the following non-exhaustive set of guidelines.

+### New contributor guidelines

-- **New contributor guidelines** - The journey, tasks, and tools for your first few successful contributions, including:
+The journey, tasks, and tools for your first few successful contributions, including:

 - End-to-end contribution workflow for the project with notes about specific requirements like corresponding issues for all pull requests, a CHANGELOG entry for each pull request (PR), and more
 - Guidelines for creating context-rich issues & PRs and the appropriate process to move the discussions forward, for example, notifying a particular project team
 - Instructions for setting up local or personal development environments, documentation systems, and test infrastructure, along with project-specific helper tools like `pre-commit`
 - Style guides, also known as project-specific preferences, for authoring code, writing documentation, and using design elements

+### Communication guidelines

-- **Communication guidelines** - Best practices for engaging with fellow community members, including:
+Best practices for engaging with fellow community members, including:

 - Various community forums and their primary purpose like support questions, developer discussions, etc.
 - Guidelines for good asynchronous communication, for example, adding relevant context, using jargon-free plain language, expected time to respond, etc.
 - Code of Conduct to follow in the community spaces

-- **Active contributor and maintainer documentation** - Guidelines for regular maintenance activities, including:
+### Active contributor and maintainer documentation

+Guidelines for regular maintenance activities, including:

 - Issue triaging and PR reviewing guidelines, for example, using project labels and bots
 - Release procedure, activities, and cadence
 - Continuous integration / Continuous Deployment (CI/CD) workflows
 - Guidelines for upstream and downstream collaboration

+### Governance

-- **Governance** - Decision-making processes in the project as discussed in Module 1, including:
+Decision-making processes in the project as discussed in Module 1, including:

 - Guidelines for creation, comment requests, and final decisions on Enhancement Proposal
-  - Notes on project leadership roles and responsibilities
+- Notes on project team structure, and roles and responsibilities

+### Roadmap

-- **Roadmap** - Current project priorities and future direction
+Current project priorities and future direction.

 ## Build Community Consensus 🤝